Silicon Graphics: RISC era

 With the introduction of the IRIS 4D series, SGI switched to MIPS microprocessors.
 These machines were more powerful and came with powerful on-board floating-point capability.
 As 3D graphics became more popular in television and film during this time, these systems were responsible for establishing much of SGI's reputation.

 SGI produced a broad range of MIPS-based workstations and servers during the 1990s, running SGI's version of UNIX System V, now called IRIX.
 These included the massive Onyx visualization systems, the size of refrigerators and capable of supporting up to 64 processors while managing up to three streams of high resolution, fully realized 3D graphics.

 In October 1991, MIPS announced the first commercially available 64-bit microprocessor, the R4000.
 SGI used the R4000 in its Crimson workstation.
 IRIX 6.2 was the first fully 64-bit IRIX release, including 64-bit pointers.

 To secure the supply of future generations of MIPS microprocessors (the 64-bit R4000), SGI acquired the company in 1992 for $333 million and renamed it as MIPS Technologies Inc., a wholly owned subsidiary of SGI.

 In 1993, Silicon Graphics (SGI) signed a deal with Nintendo to develop the Reality Coprocessor (RCP) GPU used in the Nintendo 64 (N64) video game console.
 The deal was signed in early 1993, and it was later made public in August of that year.
 The console itself was later released in 1996.
 The RCP was developed by SGI's Nintendo Operations department, led by engineer Dr. Wei Yen.
 In 1997, twenty SGI employees, led by Yen, left SGI and founded ArtX (later acquired by ATI Technologies in 2000).

 In 1998, SGI relinquished some ownership of MIPS Technologies, Inc in a Re-IPO, and fully divested itself in 2000.

-In the late 1990s, when much of the industry expected the Itanium to replace both CISC and RISC architectures in non-embedded computers, SGI announced their intent to phase out MIPS in their systems.
+In the late 1990s, when much of the industry expected the Itanium to replace both CISC and RISC architectures in non-embedded computers, SGI announced its intent to phase out MIPS in its systems.
 Development of new MIPS microprocessors stopped, and the existing R12000 design was extended multiple times until 2003 to provide existing customers more time to migrate to Itanium.

 In August 2006, SGI announced the end of production for MIPS/IRIX systems, and by the end of the year MIPS/IRIX products were no longer generally available from SGI.